vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **Classic use cases**: Fraud detection, equipment failure, network intrusion.

+**Why I thought it would work**: Surely adversarial prompts are "anomalies"?

-**Why it failed here**: Adversarial prompts are designed NOT to look anomalous.
-They're crafted to blend in.
+**Why it failed spectacularly**: Adversarial prompts are designed NOT to look anomalous.
+They're crafted to blend in with normal text.
+That's literally the point of a good prompt injection.

-**Lesson learned**: Anomaly detection assumes anomalies are accidents/natural deviations.
-Doesn't work against intentional adversarial examples.
+**Lesson learned**: Anomaly detection assumes anomalies stick out.
+Adversaries don't cooperate with your assumptions.

+**My current view**: Anomaly detection is for accidental weirdness, not adversarial weirdness.
+Wrong tool for this job.

 ---